anshpayal/fullstack-assignment/README.md

 - User form component
 - User table Component: See all users which are get added from user form.
 - Delete the user from table
-- Edit the user from table (Reload after updating)
+- Edit the user from table
 - Generate the pdf of user-table content.

 ### Instruction to run locally:
 1. Navigate to the backend directory:
 ```
 cd backend
+cd nestjs-backend
 ```

 2. Install dependencies: